quekicruz/About-Me/README.md

 ## Reflections and Comments
 #### Through this project I spent more time with loops and switches.
 Also collecting input from the user to store and use with variables.

+Day 2 of the project I will be editing the questionair and forcing user input of a specific datatype (EX: no null or undefined value allowed for userName).